icopy-site/awesome/docs/awesome/awesome-selfhosted.md

 - [simple-dash](https://github.com/kutyla-philipp/simple-dash) - A simple, fully responsive Dashboard to forward to the services of your choice. ([Demo](https://kutyla-philipp.github.io/simple-dash/)) `MIT` `Javascript`
 - [Tipboard](http://allegro.tech/tipboard/) - In-house, tasty, local dashboarding system. ([Source Code](https://github.com/allegro/tipboard)) `Apache-2.0` `Python`
 - [wger](http://wger.de/) - Web-based personal workout, fitness and weight logger/tracker.
 It can also be used as a simple gym management utility and offers a full REST API as well. ([Demo](http://wger.de), [Source Code](https://github.com/rolandgeider/wger)) `AGPL-3.0` `Python`
+- [Your Spotify](https://github.com/Yooooomi/your_spotify) `⚠` - Allows you to record your Spotify listening activity and have statistics about them served through a Web application. `MIT` `Nodejs/Docker`

 ## Photo and Video Galleries